JFK and the Mysterious Death of Columnist Dorothy Kilgallen

 Dorothy had reportedly come home one day and caught Richard in bed with a girlfriend in one of the bedrooms of their multilevel Manhattan townhouse.
 They continued to live together (up to the time of her death) but slept in separate bedrooms.
 According to friend, confidante, and hairdresser Marc Sinclair, Dorothy and Richard had no plans for divorce.
-This could have been due in part to their youngest child still living at home.
+This could have been due in part to their youngest child still living at home and a divorce generating bad publicity for Dorthy and Richard's careers.
 A memo later revealed that was passed to J. Edgar Hoover's desk from an informant stated that Richard had a [secret] separate apartment and had numerous affairs at that location with men and women both.

 Dorothy had her share of friends as well, some on an intimate level.
 She was known to go out after a completed broadcast of What's My Line? and meet friends for cocktails after the show.
 She seemed to have a flair for younger men.
 Dorothy met 1950's/60's pop singer Johnny Ray (14 years her junior) when he appeared as a guest on What's my Line?
 Despite Ray being openly gay, they began a very close friendship that her friends stated evolved into a full blown romance.

 In June of 1964 on a press junket trip at the movie set for The Sound of Music in Salzburg, Austria, Dorothy met Adam Ronald (Ron) Pataky.
-Pataky was a film and drama critic for the Columbus Citizen-Journal and 23 years her junior.
+Pataky was a fellow newspaper columnist film and drama critic for the Ohio based Columbus Citizen-Journal and 23 years her junior.
 Pataky had a reputation for being a ladies' man among Hollywood Starlets.

 Pataky in an interview in later years said that Dorothy was flirtatious with him and quite the romanticist.
 They traveled all over Europe together and while Pataky maintained that their relationship was strictly platonic.
 Dorothy's friend/hairdresser Marc Sinclair said he knows for a fact that their relationship was on the intimate level.